Indications

 • Taking hormone-based medicines or therapies

 Some important safety information to know about ELIQUIS is: (1) Do not stop taking ELIQUIS without talking to the doctor who prescribed it for you.
 For patients taking ELIQUIS for atrial fibrillation: stopping ELIQUIS increases your risk of having a stroke.
 Talk to your healthcare team before any surgery, medical, or dental procedures.
 (2) ELIQUIS can cause bleeding, which can be serious, and rarely may lead to death.
 This is because ELIQUIS is a blood thinner medicine that reduces blood clotting.
 While taking ELIQUIS, you may bruise more easily and it may take longer than usual for any bleeding to stop.
-(3) People who take ELIQUIS and have medicine injected into their spinal or epidural area, or have a spinal puncture, have a risk of forming a blood clot that can cause long-term or permanent loss of the ability to move (paralysis).
+(3) People who take ELIQUIS, and have medicine injected into their spinal or epidural area, or have a spinal puncture, have a risk of forming a blood clot that can cause long-term or permanent loss of the ability to move (paralysis).
 (4) A reaction to ELIQUIS can cause hives, rash, itching, and possibly trouble breathing.
 If you get this reaction, it will usually happen soon after you take a dose of ELIQUIS.
 Get medical help right away if you have sudden chest pain or chest tightness, have sudden swelling of your face or tongue, have trouble breathing, wheezing, or feeling dizzy or faint.
 This is not a complete list of all important safety information.
 Please see full Important Safety Information, including Boxed WARNINGS, for ELIQUIS (apixaban).
 Please see the U.S. Prescribing Information, including Boxed WARNINGS, and the Medication Guide for ELIQUIS (apixaban).

 Your doctor will decide the duration of your treatment.
 After at least 6 months of treatment for DVT/PE, your doctor may ask you to continue on a lower dose of ELIQUIS to help reduce the risk of them happening again.
 How long one takes ELIQUIS generally varies from patient to patient.
 Your doctor will decide the appropriate length of treatment for you.